How Long After Juvederm Can I Have Dental Work?

 Cheek Fillers And Dental Work

-Cheek fillers have become increasingly popular in recent years to improve your face’s appearance instantly.
+Cheek fillers have become increasingly popular in recent years to instantly improve your face’s appearance.

 Before getting cheek fillers, consulting a qualified healthcare professional and dentist is essential.
 Dental work like braces or crowns can increase risks when combined with cheek filler injections.